Jain Councils: History, List and Reasons

 The Second Council: Jain Council of Mathura and Vallabhi

-• Held simultaneously in Mathura, Uttar Pradesh and Vallabhi, Gujrat the second council witnessed a significant schism within the Jain community.
+• Held simultaneously in Mathura, Uttar Pradesh, and Vallabhi, Gujarat, the second council witnessed a significant schism within the Jain community.

-• It was believed to be held in 512 AD
+• It was believed to have been held in 512 AD

 • The second council was presided over by Devaradhi Kshama Ramana.

-• Debates arose concerning the practice of nudity, with one faction, later known as Digambaras, emphasizing its importance, while the Svetambaras advocated for white clothing.
+• Debates arose concerning the practice of nudity, with one faction, later known as Digambaras, emphasising its importance, while the Svetambaras advocated for white clothing.

-• Though disagreements persisted, the council focused on finalizing the remaining Upangas and Angas, bringing the total to 45 texts.
+• Though disagreements persisted, the council focused on finalising the remaining Upangas and Angas, bringing the total to 45 texts.

 Also Read – What are the Noble Eight-Fold Paths of Buddhism?